berttejeda/bert.git-server/README.md

 ### Clone paths

-There are two routes accepted by the script:
+These are the routes accepted by the script:

-- '/example/<project name>'
-- '/<project name>'
+- '/<org_name>/<project_name>'

-All resolve to the same underlying repository path.

-This effectively allows you to mock organizational structures.

-TODO: Define additional routes dynamically as opposed to hard-coding.
+These routes mirror the directory structure under the git search path(s).

+### Authentication

+For now, the only authentication available is HTTP AUTH BASIC

+As such, the default credentials are:

+Username: git-user
+Password: git-password

 ### Usage Examples